neondatabase/website/content/release-notes/2023-05-16-storage-and-compute.md

    </CodeBlock>

   For more information about this special connection option for PostgreSQL clients that do not support SNI, refer to our [connection workarounds](/docs/connect/connectivity-issues#workarounds) documentation.

-### Bug fixes

-- Pageserver: Branch deletion status was not tracked in S3 storage, which could result in a deleted branch remaining accessible.
-- Pageserver: Addressed intermittent `failed to flush page requests` errors by adjusting Pageserver timeout settings.